 Returning to school isn't as simple as filling out a college application.
 Nontraditional students — those who are over age 25, working full time, attending part time or who have a family to look after — drop out at a significantly higher rate than traditional students.
-But if you're among this new majority of nontraditional college students, you can beat the odds, say the experts.
-Our step-by-step guide will show you exactly how to get back into the college life.
+But if you're among this new majority of adult college students, you can beat the odds, say the experts.
+Our step-by-step guide can show you exactly how to get back into the college life.

 Step 1: Look within and start reading

-One reason why nontraditional students may get derailed is because many don't have a clear idea of how the new credential fits into their future career plans, says R. Lee Viar IV, president of the Association for Nontraditional Students in Higher Education and author of "The Nontraditional Learner's Guide to Success."
+One reason why adult students may get derailed is because many don't have a clear idea of how the new credential fits into their future career plans, says R. Lee Viar IV, president of the Association for Nontraditional Students in Higher Education and author of "The Nontraditional Learner's Guide to Success."
 Some simply are out of practice when it comes to studying.

 "You need to start practicing," Viar says.
 "Start reading.
 Start getting yourself into that modality of reading because there's going to be a boatload of reading that you're going to be doing."